TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Introduction/Index.rst

   These are basically divided in two main categories:

-  - properties which affect how the table is  *displayed* and handled in the backend  *interface* .This includes which icon, what name, which columns contains the title value, which column defines the type value etc.
+  - properties which affect how the table is  *displayed* and handled in the backend  *interface* .
+This includes which icon, what name, which columns contains the title value, which column defines the type value etc.

-  - properties which determine how it is processed by the system (TCE).This includes publishing control, "deleted" flag, whether the table can only be edited by admin-users, may only exist in the tree root etc.
+  - properties which determine how it is processed by the system (TCE).
+This includes publishing control, "deleted" flag, whether the table can only be edited by admin-users, may only exist in the tree root etc.